Ōu Main Line: Services

 The Ōu Main Line is split into the following four sections.
 Due to the differences in the tracks of these sections, there are no trains that go through more than one (with the exception of an Akita–Shinjō connection).
-Local and rapid services on the line are generally operated by 701 series (entire line) and 719 series (Fukushima - Shinjō only) electric multiple unit trains.
+Local and rapid services on the line are generally operated by 701 series (entire line) and 719 series (Fukushima–Shinjō only) electric multiple unit trains.

-Fukushima–Shinjō (148.6 km)
+Fukushima–Shinjō

-On this section, the Ōu Main Line shares the tracks with the Yamagata Shinkansen.
-The rail gauge is to allow the Yamagata Shinkansen to run on it.
+On this section, which extends for 148.6 km, the Ōu Main Line shares tracks with the Yamagata Shinkansen, a so-called mini-Shinkansen line.
+Mini-Shinkansen projects convert existing narrow-gauge main lines to standard gauge so that Shinkansen-specification trains can operate directly onto conventional routes.

+The tracks were re-gauged between 1988 and 1992, with services commencing on 1 July 1992 under the Tsubasa service name.
+The rail gauge is to allow Yamagata Shinkansen trains to operate.
 The Ōu Main Line is known as the Yamagata Line on this section.

-Shinjō–Ōmagari (98.4 km)
+Shinjō–Ōmagari

-Crossing the Yamagata-Akita border, there is little demand in this section, and all trains except one limited-stop "Rapid" train run as all-stations "Local" trains.
+This section is 98.4 km long, crossing the border between Yamagata and Akita.
+Demand is relatively low, and all trains except one limited-stop "Rapid" service operate as all-stations "Local" trains.

-Ōmagari–Akita (51.7 km)
+Ōmagari–Akita

-On this section, the Ōu Main Line shares the tracks with the Akita Shinkansen.
-Because the Ōu Main Line occasionally runs from Akita to Shinjō as a local train, this section contains one standard gauge track and two narrow gauge tracks.
-Also, the few Komachi trains running on this section have the priority.
+Covering 51.7 km, this section is shared with the Akita Shinkansen, which is also a mini-Shinkansen line converted from narrow gauge to standard gauge.
+Services began on 22 March 1997 under the Komachi service name.
+The conversion involved the installation of a parallel single standard-gauge track.
+On a 13 km section between Jingūji and Mineyoshikawa, a third running rail was added to the narrow-gauge, allowing mini-Shinkansen trains to operate over either track.
+The arrangement allows narrow-gauge Ōu Main Line services to continue to operate between Shinjō and Akita.